learn-co-curriculum/hs-variables-mini-lab/README.md

 #Mini-Lab: Variables Practice

 What will the return value be after running each of these?
-Talk to a partner and decide on an answer before running your code from a ruby file.
+Talk to a partner and decide on an answer before running your code from a ruby file that you create called variables_practice.rb.

 ####1:
 ```ruby